The West 7th Business Association was founded in 1966.

 - Western District Commander Paul Iovino of the Saint Paul Police Department reported on safety and security in our business district.

-- Katie Roth, Senior Planner, Metro Transit will summarized considerations for “bus rapid transit” for 7th Street West
+- Katie Roth, Senior Planner, Metro Transit summarized considerations for “bus rapid transit” for 7th Street West

 - Mike Rogers, Transit Project Manager for Ramsey County Regional Railroad Authority presented an update on the “long-range vision of transit services” for 7th Street West